smalipeddi/reactnd-project-would-you-rather/README.md

 Leader board displays all users and the number of questions asked and Number of Questions Answered with the score.

 DATA.js file is used to access API calls .

+### Home page - Un Anaswered Qustions (UnAnsweredPoll)

+This section is displayed by default on the home page.
+Each question has a button to poll, and takes user to View poll page User can poll and as a resut te user state for that user and the questions state is updated accordingly.

+### Home page - Answered Questions (AnsweredPoll)

+This section is displayed when user toggles between un answered and answered tabs.
+Each question has a button to poll, and takes user to View Results page User can view the poll results as % of first option and second options answered

+### User info

+This component displays authed user info and the logout option

+### PageNotFound
+This page is displaye whenever user navigates away from authed user access sections or any url unknown

+### Navigation

+This component is used to render the nav bar on each page.